-There was a recent experience when I was playing around with Go-lang’s struct and JSON marshal.
-Take a look at below example
+I recently had an interesting experience while playing around with Go’s structs and JSON marshaling.
+Take a look at the example below:

 package main